• Skip to main content

 QuestionPro is a survey and research platform with several tools and features for conducting market research and analysis, such as price elasticity analysis.
 Its analysis is a technique used to determine how sensitive customers are to price changes for a product or service.

-• Multiple survey question types: QuestionPro provides a variety of survey question types designed specifically for the elasticity of price analysis, including conjoint analysis, a popular method for estimating elasticity.
+• Multiple survey question types: QuestionPro provides a variety of survey question types designed specifically for estimating elasticity in price analysis, including conjoint analysis, a popular method.

 • Conjoint analysis: Conjoint analysis entails presenting customers with various product or service bundles at various price points and asking them to choose which one they are most likely to purchase.